 I’m going to edit the default VPC network and remove the auto subnet creation mode, allowing us to remove restrictions on using the 10.0.0.0/8 RFC1918 space.
 Click on that default VPC:

 Then using the edit button, change subnet mode from auto to custom, along with changing the dynamic routing mode to Global, and click Save:

 This next step is optional if you’re fine with GCP’s default subnet settings, but I think it’s good experience to set your own subnet regardless.
 You can now delete any default subnets you don’t want, and edit the entire 10.0.0.0/8 to your heart’s desire!
 I’m blowing away the 10.140.0.0/20 space as I will never be using the asia-east1 default IP allocation:

 I ended up clicking the “Add subnet” button, using that 10.140.1.0/24 IP address space I carved out in the network diagram at the top of this page in the us-central1 region.
 Make sure to pick the region that’s closest to you if you’re following along home, and name it something meaningful:

-Click on the Console button in the upper right of the screen:
+Save the subnet, then click on the Console button (aka “Activate Cloud Shell”) in the upper right of the screen:

+Click Done, then create at the bottom of the screen.
 You’ll notice a green checkbox next to the eve-ng instance once it boots up.
-Click on the SSH button, and we’re finally ready to install eve-ng!
+Click on the SSH button, and we’re finally ready to install eve-ng!!